MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-end-to-end-dataflow.md

 ---
-title: Data Factory tutorial - Create a dataflow
+title: Module 2 - Transform data with a dataflow in Data Factory
 description: This module covers creating a dataflow, as part of an end-to-end data integration tutorial to complete a full data integration scenario with Data Factory in Microsoft Fabric within an hour. ms.reviewer: jonburchel ms.author: xupzhou